WMBF-TV: History

 In 1984, Moore Broadcast Industries petitioned the Federal Communications Commission (FCC) to add channel 32 to the table of allotments at Myrtle Beach, specifying the station had to be located 14 mi southwest of town to protect two unused allotments in North Carolina, at High Point and Wilmington.
 Moore filed for the channel alongside seven other groups, but only three were still in the running in November 1986, when the FCC gave the nod to Coastal Carolina Broadcasting Company, a group of residents of Conway.
 Coastal Carolina's proposed station got a call sign, WCRD, but little else, being unable to secure financing.

 The channel assignment lay fallow with no activity until 1996, when the FCC opened a last-chance window for filings to build new TV stations before turning the channels over to possible use for digital television facilities.
 An application was made by Cosmos Broadcasting, the broadcasting subsidiary of the Liberty Corporation and owner of WIS in Columbia.
 The president of Cosmos told The Sun News that the odds were "fairly long" for Cosmos to actually be granted the channel.

 In October 2005, the FCC granted Liberty the permit.
 Two months earlier, though, Liberty had announced its sale to Raycom Media in a 15-station, $987 million transaction.
 Under the radar, the deal included the construction permit for channel 32 in Myrtle Beach.
 The Liberty purchase by Raycom united WIS with WECT in Wilmington.
 These stations had, for decades, provided NBC service to northeastern South Carolina.
-WIS and WECT stations were on the Myrtle Beach cable system when it debuted in 1962; said cable system was co-owned with WIS.
+WIS and WECT were on the Myrtle Beach cable system when it debuted in 1962; said cable system was co-owned with WIS.
 Beginning in 1995, WIS and Time Warner Cable had been engaged in a joint venture to produce a customized feed of the station for the market's inland portion, "WIS–Florence", complete with its own advertising sales staff.